There is strong evidence that vitamin D levels influence both the risk of developing MS and how the condition progresses.

 If testing your vitamin D levels isn’t possible right now, you can still take steps to maintain healthy levels by taking a moderate daily dose and maximising safe sun exposure.
 Some healthcare providers, research studies, or public health initiatives offer free or discounted vitamin D testing.
 It’s worth checking with your GP, healthcare provider, local MS society, or pharmacy to see if any options are available.

-Research has found that taking up to 10,400 units per day is safe, and even much higher doses—such as 100,000 units every two weeks—can be used safely under medical supervision.
+Research has found that taking up to 10,400 units per day is safe, and even much higher megadoses can be used safely under medical supervision.

-Serious side effects are rare but taking excessive doses over a long period can lead to high calcium levels in the blood (hypercalcaemia).
-This is usually only seen in extreme cases, such as people taking 130,000 units per day for 20 months, which is far beyond any recommended dosage.
+Serious side-effects are rare but taking excessive doses over a long period can lead to high calcium levels in the blood (hypercalcaemia).
+This is usually only seen in extreme cases, where people are taking far beyond the recommended dosage.

 To stay safe, monitor your vitamin D levels regularly and consult a healthcare professional before taking very high doses.